exploratory-io/book/faq.md

 ## How can I report issues, bugs, or enhancement requests ?

-Please feel free to contact support@exploratory.io with any question!
+Please feel free to contact [support@exploratory.io](mailto:support@exploratory.io) with any question!
 We would love to hear any feedback!

 ## What is the best way to keep myself updated with the news ?

-Please follow @kanaugust at Twitter or subscribe our blog: http://blog.exploratory.io .
+Please follow [@KanAugust](https://twitter.com/KanAugust) at Twitter or subscribe our blog: http://blog.exploratory.io .

 ## Is Mac OS X supported ?